Prof. Barbara Engelking - Chairwoman

 As a member of a German Sinti family that lost 13 members in concentration camps and the Holocaust during the Nazi era (his grandfather was murdered in Auschwitz), Romani Rose has been politically active since the 1970s in the struggles of the minority for acknowledgement and material compensation for the wrongs they have suffered.

-Bishop Grzegorz Ryś
+Archbishop Grzegorz Ryś

 Grzegorz Ryś was born in 1964.
 Auxiliary bishop of the archdiocese of Krakow.
 Doctor habilitatus of humanities in the history of the Church, rector of the Higher Theological Seminary of the Kraków Archdiocese between 2007 and 2011.
 Member of the “Tygodnik Powszechny” editorial team.
+Metropolitan Archbishop of Łódź from September 2017.

 Marian Turski was born on June 26, 1926 in Druskienniki, in today’s Lithuania.